Covid 19 coronavirus: Three Waitakere hospital staff infected after St Margaret's cluster

 • Covid 19 coronavirus: Why New Zealand could head back into lockdown soon

-"As soon as we became aware of these cases, we moved quickly to respond and we will take all appropriate actions to minimise any risks," Waitematā DHB Deputy CEO Dr Andrew Brant told Newshub.
+"As soon as we became aware of these cases, we moved quickly to respond and we will take all appropriate actions to minimise any risks," Waitematā DHB Deputy CEO Dr Andrew Brant said.

 "It is unclear at this stage whether contact with those patients was the source of the staff contracting Covid-19 or whether any of the cases are linked.
 Full personal protective equipment (PPE) was made available and worn by staff at all times in this area.